Shamanism: Economics

 The way shamans get sustenance and take part in everyday life varies across cultures.
 In many Inuit groups, they provide services for the community and get a "due payment", and believe the payment is given to the helping spirits.
 An account states that the gifts and payments that a shaman receives are given by his partner spirit.
 Since it obliges the shaman to use his gift and to work regularly in this capacity, the spirit rewards him with the goods that it receives.
 These goods, however, are only "welcome addenda".
 They are not enough to enable a full-time shaman.
 Shamans live like any other member of the group, as a hunter or housewife.

-Due to the popularity of ayahuasca tourism in South America, there are practitioners in areas frequented by backpackers who make a living from leading ceremonies.
+Since the early 2000s, the growth of ayahuasca tourism in South America has created an economic niche for practitioners, particularly in Iquitos, Peru, where retreat centers cater to foreign visitors.
+Media attention in international outlets further contributed to this trend, and many shamans and facilitators now sustain themselves by leading ceremonies for paying participants.

+Furthermore, due to the predominant number of female shamans over males, shamanism was and continues to be an integral part of women's economic liberation.
+Shamanism often serves as an economic resource due to the requirement of payment for service.
+This economic revenue was vital for female shamans, especially those living during the Chosun Dynasty in Korea (A.D.
+1392–1910).
+In a culture that disapproved of female economic autonomy, the practice of shamanism allowed women to advance themselves financially and independently, in a way that had not been possible for them before.